Nassau Lawyer: Article Submission Guidelines

 Articles of general interest or Focus articles are due 2 months in advance of the issue publication month.
 For example, the deadline for articles for the January issue is November 1.

 Focus Issue Articles.
 To best coordinate the content of Focus issues, authors should contact the Focus editor at least 3 months in advance of the deadline to avoid duplication of topics.
-All articles must be submitted in Microsoft Word format, emailed as an attachment to Editor Ann Burkowsky, and copied to the Focus Editor two months in advance of the issue publication month to be included in the Focus topic issue.
+All articles must be submitted in Microsoft Word format, emailed as an attachment to Editor Han Xu, and copied to the Focus Editor two months in advance of the issue publication month to be included in the Focus topic issue.

 The Nassau Lawyer uses the most recent edition of Bluebook—A Uniform System of Citation form of citation.
 We generally follow the Bluebook style, with certain exceptions, which are listed below.
 If you encounter circumstances not covered herein, the Bluebook rule should be followed.
 In cases of conflict, our rules would supersede the Bluebook rules.
 The accuracy of website addresses, in text and citations, is the responsibility of the author.

 A problem sometimes encountered in legal writing is the tendency to quote statutory law or case holdings at length absent any real discussion or analysis of the passages as they relate to the accompanying text.
 If you plan to include such quotations, do so sparingly with the appropriate analysis and consider the best location to reprint it, whether in the text of the article, in an endnote or in an appendix.

 When citing to statutes, provide the specific statutory citations.
 Please provide complete and accurate citations to both statutes and cases, which is particularly important relative to unreported cases or those found only in obscure reporters.
 Also be sure to include pinpoint citations when quoting from a case.